emacsmirror/xref-rst/readme.rst

 Once enabled, the following ``Xref`` functions can be used with RST files.

 ``xref-find-definitions``
-   Look up the symbol under the cursor.
+   Look up the symbol at the cursor.

    Supports ``ref``, ``term``, ``doc`` and file-paths (in an ``index`` for example).
 ``xref-find-references``